nerves-project/nerves/guides/introduction/installation.md

 include the same packages listed under `buildInputs` in the `environment.systemPackages` section of your NixOS `configuration.nix` file.

-Please notes that you may need to adjust the `SUDO_ASKPASS` environment variable to include the correct path to the askpass program of your choice.
+Please note that you may need to adjust the `SUDO_ASKPASS` environment variable to include the correct path to the askpass program of your choice.
 A known, working alternative to `x11_ssh_askpass` is `lxqt.lxqt-openssh-askpass`.
 To use this instead change the package name and change the definition of